FeatherFramework/feather-core/README.md

     while  true  do
         Citizen.Wait(0)
         local playerCoords = GetEntityCoords(PlayerPedId())
-        Feather.Render.Draw3DText(playerCoords.x, playerCoords.y, playerCoords.z, 'This will show at the coords', 0.2)
+        Feather.Render.Draw3DText(vector3(x, y, z), 'This will show at the coords', 0.2) end end)
-    end
-end)